eugene-eeo/hydra/README.md

     $ nohup hydra &  # spawns processes and emits events
     $ hydra-head     # listens to events emitted by hydra
+    $ nc localhost 9900  # alternative to hydra-head

 ## Config